 Community Scholars may only register for classes with the subject NUIP.
 The instructor's signature is required PRIOR to obtaining the signature of the School’s Registrar, Marcia Lachniet LaFleur (434.924.7510

 The University reserves the right to not enroll an individual based on class size or lack of prerequisite education.

 Individuals with a minimum of a high school diploma may register in no more than two courses each fall and spring, along with any dependent laboratory or discussion sessions, for a maximum of 11.5 credits.
 All course prerequisites must be met, and proof of an undergraduate degree is required for graduate-level courses (UVa alumni do not require verification).

-High school and home school students may register in one course per term, after meeting all eligibility requirements.
+Academically advanced high school juniors and seniors may be granted permission to register in one course per term, after meeting all eligibility requirements.
 First-time high school and home school students must complete an interview and/or attend an orientation session.

 Requirements for High School Students

 - Minimum overall grade point average (GPA) of 3.0